hvolos/alps/README.md

-# ALPS
+# ALPS: Allocator Layers for Persistent Shared Memory

 ![ALPS](doc/figures/alps-logo.png)

-ALPS (Allocator for Persistent Shared memory) provides a collection of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
+ALPS provides a collection of low-level abstraction layers that relief the user from the details of mapping, addressing, and allocating persistent shared memory.
 These layers can be used as building blocks for building higher-level memory allocators such as persistent heaps.
 Shared persistent memory refers to non-volatile memory shared among